 All courses must be taken for credit.
 Auditing is not permitted.

-College Edge students typically enroll in lower-level (1000–2999) courses and must obtain special permission from the Advisor of the Pre-College Programs to register for upper-level courses (3000 and above).
+College Edge students typically enroll in lower-level (1000–2999) courses and must obtain special permission from the College Edge Advisor to register for upper-level courses (3000 and above).
 In addition, College Edge students are restricted from enrolling in graduate level courses, workshops, seminar courses.
 Courses offered through Barnard College and through Columbia CORE office are also restricted to College Edge students.

 Course prerequisites are specified in the individual course descriptions.

 Departments and individual instructors place prerequisites on courses to indicate the information or capabilities they will take for granted in the course.
 Students should take prerequisites seriously to prevent encountering academic difficulty in courses too advanced for them.
 Students without the stated prerequisites but with some equivalent coursework may apply to the departmental representative or the instructor for permission to take the course.

 Classes offered through the Psychology Department and Economics Department require special permission from the department, even if the student meets the prerequistes.
 Note, the Economics Department only considers classes taken through Columbia College as meeting the prerequisites.

 Students must obtain the appropriate signature on the registration form, a signed letter, or receive permission by email before they can register.